jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-I am currently interested in abstract nonsense like algebraic geometry, algebraic K-theory, higher algebra, and homotopy theory.
-I am also interested in PDEs, dynamics, and mathematical physics.
+I am interested in [abstract nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) like algebraic geometry, algebraic K-theory, and homotopy theory, as well as their applications in mathematical physics.

 Current Teaching
 ------